zabbix/zabbix-docker/Dockerfiles/web-service/ol/README.md

 # Zabbix web service images

 These are the only official Zabbix web service Docker images.
-They are based on Alpine Linux v3.13, Ubuntu 20.04 (focal) and Oracle Linux 8 images.
+They are based on Alpine Linux v3.13, Ubuntu 20.04 (focal), 22.04 (jammy) and Oracle Linux 8 images.
 The available versions of Zabbix web service are:

     Zabbix web service 5.4 (tags: alpine-5.4-latest, ubuntu-5.4-latest, ol-5.4-latest)
     Zabbix web service 5.4.* (tags: alpine-5.4.*, ubuntu-5.4.*, ol-5.4.*)